manlikeemkay/hero/README.md

 This _Tour of Heroes_ project is a result of the [official introduction](https://angular.io/tutorial) to the fundamentals of [Angular](https://angular.io/).
 It shows you how to set up your local development environment and develop an app using the [Angular CLI](https://angular.io/cli) tool.

+> ℹ️ This project was generated with Angular CLI version 9.1.1.

+## 🐙 Get Started

+### Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+### Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 ## 💡 Contributing

 1. Fork this repository.